Guidelines for remuneration for the management

 - E, Other Benefits

 To the extent a member of the Board of Directors carries out work for the company or for another group company, in addition to the board work, consulting fees and/or other remuneration for such work may be payable.

-The variable salary for the managing director and the other members of the management shall be based on the company’s fulfillment of objectives determined in advance.
-These objectives are determined for the promotion of the company’s/the group’s long-term development, value creation and financial growth and shall be designed in a way that does not encourage an excessive risk-taking.
-The variable salary may not amount to more than 50% of the annual gross salary (including pension) for the managing director and not more than 20 – 50% of the fixed annual salary (excluding pension, or in specific cases, including pension) for the other members of the management.
+These objectives are determined for the promotion of the company’s long-term development, value creation and financial growth and shall be designed in a way that does not encourage an excessive risk-taking.
+The Short-Term Incentives are limited to 75% of the annual gross salary for the managing director and 60% of the fixed annual salary for the other members of the management.

-In addition thereto, additional compensation may be paid out in extraordinary circumstances, provided that such arrangement is made for management recruitment or retention purposes and is agreed on an individual basis.
-Such extraordinary arrangements may for example include a one-time cash payment, or a support package including relocation support, tax filing support, or similar.
+Additional compensation may also be paid out in extraordinary circumstances, provided that such arrangement is made for management recruitment or retention purposes and is agreed on an individual basis.
+Such extraordinary arrangements shall be in line with market practice and may for example include a one-time cash payment, a support package including relocation and tax filing support, retention bonus or severance payment in case of a change of control, or similar.